cabbibo/Leap-Chrome-Plugins/README.md

 - Click on the extensions tab ( upper left )
 - Enable Developer mode ( upper right )
 - Click Load upacked extension ( upper right )
-- Load the desired folder
+- Load the folder of your choice from the root of the repository.
-- Make sure that any time you make a change you reload!
+- Make sure that any time you make a change to the extension you reload on the extensions page!

 icohen@leapmotion.com for more questions.